OpenDataManchester/training-and-resources/Mapping Mobility Stockport/Project Overview.md

 * In between workshops, the facilitator visited some of these areas and took photographs to bring back for clarification.
 * The areas and routes discussed formed the stimulus for outdoor expeditions.

-You can view a sample lesson plan here [LINK]
+You can view a sample lesson plan here

 After each workshop, post-it notes were written up onto a sharable spreadsheet.
-[LINK TO OURS].
 Any photgraphs taken between workshops were also numbered to match the post-it and mapping points.
 This would then be written digitally to map.

 ## Expedition methodology